-Туре Name of company Holding (owned) ratio of voting rights, etc. Relationship with the related party Detail of transactions Transaction amount (Millions of yen) Accounting title Balance at end of fiscal year (Millions of yen) Subsidiary of other subsidiaries and associates (Owned) Direct 3.50% Borrowing business capital Borrowing short- term business capital 426,488 Short-term borrowings 43,346 Borrowing long- term business capital 57,779 Long-term borrowings 399,765 Payment of interest income 12,886 = Subsidiary of other subsidiaries and associates Lawson, Inc. (6) - Lease transaction Receiving lease fees 19,799 Investments in leases 101,428
+T ype Name of company Holding (owned) ratio of voting rights, etc. Relationship with the related party Detail of transactions Transaction amount (Millions of yen) Accounting title Balance at end of fiscal year (Millions of yen) Subsidiary of Direct Borrowing business capital Borrowing short- term business capital 330,248 Short-term borrowings 22,578 other subsidiaries and associates MUFG Bank, Ltd. Borrowing long- term business capital Long-term borrowings 256,213 Payment of interest income 14,695

-- Notes: 1.
+- (Notes) 1.
 The transactions under Article 112, paragraph (2) of the Regulations on Corporate Accounting are omitted. - 2.
-The interest rate of business capital loans, lease transactions (including property leases), and borrowings are decided by considering market interest rates, etc. - 3.
+The interest rate of business capital loans and borrowings are decided by considering market interest rates, etc. - 3.
 Loans in the pooling system where funds of subsidiaries are collected to the Company, which offers such funds to subsidiaries who have demand for funds.
 The interest rate on such a loan is determined after market interest rates, etc. are taken into consideration.
-In this connection, the transaction amount of capital loans is presented in the amount of increase or decrease from the beginning balance in the current fiscal year. - 4.
-The Company has transitioned to lending funds based on a pooling system from the current fiscal year.
-Regarding the details of transactions, the amount of lending business funds before the system transition is shown in the upper row, and the amount of increase or decrease from the loan balance at the time of the system transition based on the transaction amount shown in (Note 3) is shown in the lower row. - 5.
-Because Diamond Asset Finance Company Limited was excluded from the scope of subsidiaries during the current fiscal year, the holding (owned) ratio of voting rights, etc. and the transaction amount are for the period up to the day before the date of exclusion. - 6.
-Balance at end of fiscal year includes the amount of lease contracts, which aim to disperse credit risk, including interest, presented in the non-consolidated balance sheet.
+In this connection, the transaction amount of capital loans is presented in the amount of increase or decrease from the beginning balance in the current fiscal year.